kristhayer11/alcohols-empire/content/recipes/ratafia.md

 </span>
 <span class="gray-text">
 <br>
-• 3 quarts of Quince juicedy
+• 3 quarts of Quince juice
 <br>
-• 3 drachms of Cinnamondy
+• 3 drachms of Cinnamon
 <br>
-• 2 drachms of Corriander seeddy
+• 2 drachms of Corriander seed
 <br>
-• 24 grains of Clovesdy</li>
+• 24 grains of Clovesdy
 <br>
-• ½ ounce of bitter almondsdy
+• ½ ounce of bitter almonds
 <br>
-• ½ drachm of Annis seeddy
+• ½ drachm of Annis seed
 <br>
-• 2 lb ½ of best loaf sugardy
+• 2 lb ½ of best loaf sugar
 <span class="gray-text">
 <br>
 *Infuse the whole a fort-night and then strain the Liquor & bottle it.